CSC15 Assignment 1: Using Fedora Linux

 19. Change the program so that it prints your name 20 times instead of 10

 20. (harder).
-Change the program so that it prints your name 20 times BACKWARDS
+Change the 'for' loop in the program so that it prints your name 20 times BACKWARDS.

 22. You can also start emacs and open a file at the same time by typing emacs (filename) &.
 The "&" is important: without it, you'll lose the ability to use the terminal window while emacs is running.

-You are to turn in the printouts of the two programs you typed in and modified.
-Make sure the printouts have your names on it.
-To print, type (in the same directory where the file resides) lpr filename.
-This will always print to the lazer printer in Adams 204.
+You are to turn in the source code of the two programs you typed in and modified.
+Make sure programs have your name in #comments.
+Submit to hofstra.blackboard.com (csc15L)